lowRISC/opentitan/hw/ip/otp_ctrl/doc/_index.md

 1. [Trigger]({{< relref "#digest-calculation-sequence" >}}) a digest calculation via the DAI.
 2. [Read back]({{< relref "#readout-sequence" >}}) and verify the digest location via the DAI.
 3. Perform a full-system reset and verify that the corresponding CSRs exposing the 64bit digest have been populated ({{< regref "HW_CFG_DIGEST_0" >}}, {{< regref "SECRET0_DIGEST_0" >}}, {{< regref "SECRET1_DIGEST_0" >}} or {{< regref "SECRET2_DIGEST_0" >}}).

+It should be noted that locking only takes effect after a system reset since the affected partitions first have to re-sense the digest values.
+Hence, it is critical that SW ensures that no more data is written to the partition to be locked after triggering the hardware digest calculation.
+Otherwise, the device will likely be rendered inoperable as this can lead to permanent digest mismatch errors after system reboot.

 For the {{< regref "CREATOR_SW_CFG" >}} and {{< regref "OWNER_SW_CFG" >}} partitions, the process is similar, but computation and programming of the digest is entirely up to software: